Depression. Causes, symptoms, treatment of the disease

 Affect

-S. L. Rubinshtein noted the peculiarities of mood in that it is not objective, but personal, and in that the most powerful emotional reaction is affect.
+S. L. Rubinstein noted the peculiarities of mood in that it is not objective, but personal, and that the most powerful emotional reaction is affect.

-Affect(from lat. affectuctus - “mental excitement”) - a strong and relatively short-term emotional state associated with a sharp change in important life circumstances for the subject and accompanied by pronounced motor manifestations and changes in the functions of internal organs.
+Affect(from Lat. affectuctus - “emotional excitement”) - a strong and relatively short-term emotional state associated with a sharp change in life circumstances that are important for the subject and accompanied by sharply expressed motor manifestations and changes in the functions of internal organs.

-Affect completely captures the human psyche.
-This entails a narrowing, and sometimes even a shutdown of consciousness, changes in thinking and, as a result, inappropriate behavior.
-For example, with intense anger, many people lose the ability to constructively resolve conflicts.
+Affect completely takes over the human psyche.
+This entails a narrowing and sometimes even a shutdown of consciousness, changes in thinking and, as a consequence, inappropriate behavior.
+For example, with severe anger, many people lose the ability to constructively resolve conflicts.
 Their anger turns into aggression.
-A person screams, blushes, swings his arms, can hit the enemy.
+The person screams, blushes, waves his arms, and may hit the enemy.

-The affect arises sharply, suddenly in the form of a flash, a rush.
-It is very difficult to manage and cope with this condition.
+Affect occurs sharply, suddenly in the form of a flash, an impulse.
+Managing and coping with this condition is very difficult.
 Any feeling can be experienced in an affective form.

 Affects have a negative impact on human activity, sharply reducing the level of its organization.
-In an affect, a person, as it were, loses his head, his actions are unreasonable, performed without regard to the situation.
-If objects that are not related to the cause of the affect fall into the sphere of a person’s actions, he can throw the thing that has come across in a rage, push a chair, slam on the ceiling.
-Losing power over himself, a person surrenders entirely to experience.
+In passion, a person seems to lose his head, his actions are unreasonable, committed without taking into account the situation.
+If objects that are not related to the cause of the affect fall into the sphere of a person’s actions, he can throw away the thing he comes across in a rage, push a chair, or slap the floor.
+Losing power over himself, a person gives himself entirely to experience.

 It would be wrong to think that affect is completely uncontrollable.
 Despite the apparent suddenness, affect has certain stages of development.
-And if at the final stages, when a person completely loses control over himself, it is almost impossible to stop, then at the beginning any normal person can do it.
-It certainly takes a lot of willpower.
-Here the most important thing is to delay the onset of affect, to “extinguish” the affective outburst, to restrain oneself, not to lose power over one’s behavior.
+And if at the final stages, when a person completely loses control over himself, it is almost impossible to stop, then at the beginning any normal person can do this.
+Of course, this requires enormous willpower.
+The most important thing here is to delay the onset of affect, “extinguish” the affective outburst, restrain yourself, and not lose power over your behavior.

 Stress